2000–01 Charlton Athletic F.C. season

 During the 2000–01 English football season, Charlton Athletic competed in the FA Premier League.
 The club also competed in the FA Cup, and the League Cup.

 Season summary

-Alan Curbishley and his Charlton side won many admirers after their Division One title glory gained them promotion back to the FA Premier League at the first time of asking.
-This time he kept them there with an excellent ninth-place finish and 52 points.
-They would have finished higher still - and possibly qualified for Europe - had their defence not been the leakiest of any in the top 15 and the sixth leakiest in the division.
-Still, it was a superb achievement for a side who had been among the favourites of many punters to suffer an immediate return to the Nationwide League.
+Alan Curbishley and his Charlton side won their Division One title and were promoted back to the FA Premier League at the first time of asking.
+This time he kept them there with a ninth-place finish and 52 points.
+Still, it was an achievement for a side who were tipped by many punters to immediately relegate to the Nationwide League.
 The arrival of striker Jason Euell from Wimbledon in a club record deal gave fans hope of more success in 2001–02.

+Kit

+Charlton's kit was manufactured by Le Coq Sportif and sponsored by Redbus.